 Traditional Irish Music

-Armagh’s TERRY CONLON will launch his debut solo album ‘HOMEGROWN’ on September 1st.
+Armagh’s TERRY CONLON launches his debut solo album ‘HOMEGROWN’ today (September 1st).
 It features current single 'Don't Lead me On' and new single & video 'I'm Leaving'.
 His original songs have an easy-listening style which dab into folk, popular, rock and Irish traditional.

 Terry will launch the album with 2 shows - September 1st The Market Place, Armagh and September 2nd at Black Box Theatre, Belfast - tickets on sale now for both.

 Terry spends most of the year touring the world - as a solo player and as part of Dánta on cruise ships off Florida, the Caribbean, Mexico.
 The Irish folk/traditional side of Terry’s music have also brought him to Co.
 Wicklow of late, playing and recording with Kevin Conneff of The Chieftains.